mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 forked node as the argument.
 This is effectively the same as calling ``train`` directly on the original node.

-In your own parallel nodes you should only overwrite the ``_fork`` and ``_join`` methods, which are automatically called by ``fork`` and ``join``.
-The ``fork`` and ``join`` take care of the standard node attritbutes like the dimensions.
+When writing your own parallel nodes you should only overwrite the ``_fork`` and ``_join`` methods, which are automatically called by ``fork`` and ``join``.
+The ``fork`` and ``join`` take care of the standard node attributes like the dimensions.
 You should also look at the source code of a parallel node like ``ParallelPCANode`` to get a better idea about how to write parallel nodes.

 Currently we provide the following parallel nodes:
 ``ParallelPCANode``, ``ParallelWhiteningNode``, ``ParallelSFANode``,
 ``ParallelSFA2Node``, ``ParallelFlowNode``, ``ParallelLayer``,
-``ParallelCloneLayer`` (the last three are from the ``hinet`` package).
+``ParallelCloneLayer`` (the last three are derived from the ``hinet`` package).

 Parallel Flows
 ~~~~~~~~~~~~~~
-As shown earlier in the basic example a parallel flow implements the
+As shown earlier in the example a parallel flow implements the
 parallel training (and execution) using a provided scheduler.
 The
-scheduler is simply\ provided as an additional argumet for the train
+scheduler is simply provided as an additional argument for the train
 or execute method of the parallel flow.
 If no scheduler is provided
-the node behaves just like a normal flow.
+the parallel flow behaves just like a normal flow.

-You can also do the parallel training in a more custom way by manually
+You can also do the parallel training in a customized way by manually
 fetching tasks and assigning them to a scheduler.
 However, this should
 rarely be required.